lioninteractive/gemguide-api-docs/README.md

 ## Authentication

 The Gemguide Pricing API uses a modified OAuth1 flow to authenticate users with their [Gemworld International](https://gemguide.com) account credentials.
-All Pricing Data API requests require both a valid API key (application specific; provided by Gemguide as part of the API access registration described above) **and** the user-specific token obtained via a queery arg appended to the Success callback URL.
+All Pricing Data API requests require both a valid API key (application specific; provided by Gemguide as part of the API access registration described above) **and** the user-specific token obtained via a query arg appended to the Success callback URL.

 In order to begin the authentication process and retrieve the user token, you will need to create a login button that sends users to the following URL (where `client_key` is your application's API key as described in the **Setup** section above):